Sneak Peek …

 Darci: “When we saw you weren’t in your room, we ran all through the building and finally ran into the guys who told us where you were.”

-Stella: “And while we were very disappointed in you for going there, we figured you’d at least be safe inside James’s place.”
+Stella: “And while we were very disappointed in you for going there, we figured you’d at least you were safe at his place.”

-Brooke: “Nope, never made it inside.
+Brooke: “Nope.
+I was not safe.
+I never made it inside.
 I slept on a doormat.”

 Stella: “Wait, so he never even knew you were there?”